zachflem/ArcheryTracker/SERVER_SETUP.md

 - **Web Application**: `http://your-server-ip:3000`
 - **API**: `http://your-server-ip:5000/api`

+## Step 4: Create the Initial Admin User

+The application does not have a pre-created admin account.
+Instead, the **first user to register** via the web interface will automatically be assigned the `super_user` role, granting full administrative access.

+To create the initial admin user:
+1. Navigate to the web application URL (e.g., `http://your-server-ip:3000`).
+2. Click "Get Started" or "Create an Account".
+3. Fill out the registration form with your details.
+4. Complete the email verification if required.
+5. The first registrant will have super user privileges, including access to admin panels for managing users, clubs, and courses.

 ## Manual Container Management

 If you need to manage the containers manually, you can use the following commands: